BjornFJohansson/JupyterRunTest/README.md

 	│       └── insubfoldr.ipynb
 	└── references              <= Put all references such as papers, manuals etc.
 	    └── binder.png          <= This image show basic binder settings

+    ├── ci.sh                   <= This shell script creates a conda test enviroment based on the environment.yml file ├── environment.yml         <= Put all dependencies to run notebooks here ├── LICENSE                 <= Some liberal software licence ├── notebooks               <= Put Jupyter notebooks here.
+    │   ├── data
+    │   │   ├── processed      <= processed data used in the project
+    │   │   └── raw            <= raw data used in the project
+    │   ├── divbyzero2.html
+    │   ├── divbyzero2.ipynb
+    │   ├── divbyzero.html     <= a html version of a notebook
+    │   ├── divbyzero.ipynb    <= a notebook
+    │   ├── index.html
+    │   ├── index.ipynb
+    │   ├── nbcollector.py     <= This script can be run to collects and prints markdown links to all notebooks in the repository.
+    │   ├── references         <= Put all references such as papers, manuals etc.
+    │   │   └── binder.png
+    │   └── SubFolder
+    │       ├── deeper
+    │       │   └── insubfoldr.ipynb
+    │       ├── insubfoldr.html
+    │       └── insubfoldr.ipynb
+    └── README.md                              <= this file.
+Should have links to notebooks